Manicoré warbling antbird: Vocalization

-The Manicore warbling antbird's song "commence with a long downslurred note followed by an accelerating series of abrupt notes (typically at least seven, and usually 9–10).
-Its most common call is unique among the H. cantator complex; this call is what initially marked the bird as a new taxon.
+The Manicore warbling antbird's song "commence with a long downslurred note followed by an accelerating series of abrupt notes (typically at least seven, and usually 9–10)."
+Its common call is unique among the H. cantator complex; this call is what initially marked the bird as a new taxon.
 The call "typically consists of four, less often three or five, notes.
 The first note is short but usually embellished with overtones, typically rises in frequency, and has a unique, screechy quality.
 The subsequent two, three, or four short notes are delivered at successively higher frequencies although the final two notes are sometimes at the same frequency.
 Pace is rapid, the most rapid of any Hypocnemis [cantator] population, and rondoni never ends its call with raspy notes as do some other populations."

 Status

 The IUCN has assessed the Manicore warbling antbird as being of Least Concern.
 Its population size is not known and is believed to be decreasing.
 "It is not currently threatened by human activity, but the possible building of hydroelectric dams in the future may affect some watersheds in the area of the Aripuanã, Machado and Roosevelt rivers, but the degree to which this may affect the species is unknown.
 Much habitat within the range current remains intact, however the 'Transamazonica' federal highway BR-230 dissects the distribution of the species and is undoubtedly opening up additional areas to deforestation for the development of agriculture."
 It is considered fairly common, and locally common, but has a small range.